ho-thanh-und/tp/docs/UserGuide.md

    In this case, you want to rename it as `[JAR file location]/data/candidates_list.json` since you are importing data of potential candidates.
 1. Launch ***QuickHire*** again.
 If everything went well, you should be able to view the data from the file you imported in the application.<br>

-**Q** I am trying to edit a candidate's information, but I received the error `Job role not recognised!` **A** Do check the valid list of job roles that you have saved using the `listJ` command.
-If any of the job role of the candidate cannot be found in that list, either
-1. Add the job role to the list using `addJ`
-1. Update the candidate's job role to a valid job role using the `edit` command
 <box type="warning">

 **Caution**

 Note that when you import data this way, you will only see the data from the newly imported file, and ***the data from the old file will be removed***.